Grizzy & the Lemmings

-Grizzy & the Lemmings (Grizzy et les Lemmings) is a French animated comedy television series produced by Studio Hari with the participation of France Télévisions and Boomerang.
-It is a silent comedy focusing on a food-loving, homebody grizzly bear, named Grizzy and a band of adrenaline junkie lemmings, who constantly irritate each other.
+Grizzy & the Lemmings (Grizzy et les Lemmings) (/fr/) is a French animated children's comedy television series produced by Studio Hari with the participation of France Télévisions and Boomerang.
+It is a silent comedy focusing on a food-loving, homebody brown grizzly bear named Grizzy, whose life is constantly interrupted by a band of adrenaline junkie bluish-gray lemmings, who constantly irritate each other.
 The show has no real dialogue, as characters speak gibberish.
 The three-dimensional designs are by Bertrand Gatignol for the characters and Édouard Cellura for the sets.

 The series was announced on 22 June 2015, and debuted internationally in the fall of 2016.
-It was renewed for a second season on 5 July 2017, which is stated to air on a number of channels around the globe in 2018.
+It was renewed for a second season on 5 July 2017, which was stated to air on a number of channels around the globe in 2018.
 Season 1 was released for Netflix on 15 July 2019.

 In the same year, Hari Productions (Studio Hari) announced the development of the third season, titled Grizzy & the Lemmings: World Tour.
 Season 3 came out in 2021 and ended on 15 March 2022.
 Season 4 came out on May 15, 2024 and ended on January 28, 2025.
+This season, alongside the fourth, is dubbed World Tour.
+Season 3 takes Grizzy and the Lemmings to the Great Wall of China; a tropical island in the Pacific Ocean; snowy Antarctica; the African desert; the highlands of Scotland; and a rainforest jungle respectively.

+Season 5 and Season 6 have both been greenlit and will air in 2027 and 2029 respectively, both centred around a “time travel” theme which will take them to the Jurassic era, Ancient Egypt, Ancient Greece, Ancient China, Renaissance Italy and the Wild West respectively.
+A feature length film based on the series is currently in development since the script and visual development are completed by Studio HARI.

 Synopsis

-Grizzy & the Lemmings is set in Nutty Hill National Forest, a fictional Canadian park, at the hillside cabin of the park's mostly unseen forest ranger.
+Grizzy & the Lemmings is set in Nutty Hill National Forest, a fictional park in Canada, at the hillside cabin of the park's mostly unseen forest ranger.
 The national park is primarily inhabited by various forest animals.
 When the ranger leaves for work each day, Grizzy, a grizzly bear, slips into the cabin and takes advantage of its numerous amenities, usually seeking to relax, watch television and snack.
-He always finds his peace disturbed by a pack of rambunctious and mischief-making blue-gray lemmings who all have similar personalities.
+Unfortunately, he shares his house with a pack of rambunctious and mischief-making blue-gray lemmings that always disturb his peace, who all have similar personalities.

-As Grizzy and the lemmings are drawn into conflict, various pieces of high-tech equipment and sometimes magic objects in and around the cabin come into play, as the lemmings seek to make more mischief and Grizzy tries to stop them.
+As Grizzy and the Lemmings are drawn into conflict, various pieces of high-tech equipment and sometimes magic objects in and around the cabin come into play, as the lemmings seek to make more mischief and Grizzy tries to stop them.
 The battle invariably spills onto the passing highway, leading to high-speed chases in almost every episode.
-Every episode (aside from "Cabin, My Love") ends in a bad ending with Grizzy and the lemmings trapped in some sort of undesirable and apparently inescapable situation.
+Almost every episode (aside from "Cabin, My Love") ends in a comically bad ending for both sides as Grizzy and the Lemmings would be trapped in some sort of undesirable and apparently inescapable situation.

-As with similar cartoons, in spite of the terrible things that happen, no one is ever permanently injured or dispatched.
-They are hit by log trucks, shot by rockets, crushed by boulders, electrocuted, blown up by explosives and so on, but always come back to try again.